CesiumGS/3d-tiles/Styling/README.md

 | `"VEC3"` | `vec3` |
 | `"VEC4"` | `vec4` |

-Variables can be used to construct colors or vectors, for example:
+Variables can be used to construct colors or vectors.
+For example:
 ```
 rgba(${red}, ${green}, ${blue}, ${alpha})
 vec4(${temperature})
 ```

 Dot or bracket notation is used to access feature subproperties.
 For example:
 ```json
 {
     "address" : {